queen projectmitch drumstimeplayqueen projectchuck drumstimeplayQueen project

 There are plenty of time breaks, awkward vocal moments, bad mixing, out of tune backing vocals and broken drum rolls, but the intent of these sessions was merely an exercise, they weren’t meant to be polished for release.

 We did try to do most of them as well as we were able, but if something came out under par we didn’t alway do innumerable tries at getting it right, as we did on the Bad Crazy backing vocals.
+We would frequently spend an entire 8-12 hour night getting one song done, then go back and listen to it, deem it unsatisfactory, and clear the tracks and start over.
+This was not the case on these songs.

 However, they did help me learn how to utilize my tracks to stack 32 part harmonies, the best way to arrange them, how to figure them out and notate them, then record each part, how to do counter-melodies and backing vocals that don’t necessarily follow the lead vocals, but work within the chord, etc.